 - Moving Beyond the Automobile, Multi-modal Transportation Planning in Bellingham, Washington, by Chris Comeau, Practicing Planner, vol. 7, no. 3, 2009 - Describes Bellingham's innovative system of multimodal transportation concurrency management

-- Transportation Guidebook - Ch.
-6D - Concurrency Management Systems, Washington State Department of Commerce, Growth Management Services, 08/2012 - Chapter from updated growth management guide
+- Your Community’s Transportation System: A Guide to Reviewing, Updating and Implementing Your Transportation Element Ch.
+6D - Concurrency Management Systems, Washington State Department of Commerce, Growth Management Services, 8/2012

 City Code Provisions